ravindu644/Android-Kernel-Tutorials/README.md

 <img src="./screenshots/5.png">

-- In my case, the kernel version is **5.4,** which is [qGKI](https://github.com/ravindu644/Android-Kernel-Tutorials?tab=readme-ov-file#-understanding-non-gki-qgki--gki-kernels).
+- In my case, the kernel version is **5.4,** with qualcomm chipset, which is [qGKI](https://github.com/ravindu644/Android-Kernel-Tutorials?tab=readme-ov-file#-understanding-non-gki-qgki--gki-kernels).

 - You can find full information about **choosing the correct compiler for your kernel version** [here](./toolchains/) (based on my experience, btw).